mate-academy/qa_pw_fixtures/README.md

 - `articleWithOneTag` - for generating random article test data.
 - `articleWithTwoTags` - for generating random article test data.
 3. Merge fixtures from `fixturesArticles.ts` to the `fixtures.ts` file.
-4. Add logger to the input parameters of the `generateNewArticleData.js` and the debug log `New article geenrated: ${article}`.
+4. Add a logger to the input parameters of the `generateNewArticleData.js` and the debug log `New article generated: ${article}`.
 - use as an example `generateNewUserData.js`.
 4. Update all the article tests to use fixtures.
 5. Re-run all your tests and make sure they pass after the updates.

 ## Task Reporting:
 1. Add and commit all your updates.